davidpatrick/davidpatrick.github.io/_posts/2014-12-08-creating-a-launch-page-with-angular-mailchimp.md

 </script>
 {% endhighlight %}

-Here we are defining the name of our app *productLaunch* and passing into the module *mailchimp*.
+Here we are defining the name of our app *productLaunch* and injecting the module *mailchimp*.
 Next we will load the app by passing our app name to the ng-app directtive  `<body ng-app="productLaunch">`.
 This allows us to use the Mailchimp module anywhere inside of our body.

 ##Fourth Step - Setting up Mailchimp
 To learn how to use the Mailchimp module visit [angular-mailchimp](https://github.com/keithio/angular-mailchimp).
 This will walk you through putting in your credentials for your Mailchimp account.
 Which is basically filling out the following 4 hidden input fields